The Best Movies About The Royal Family, Ranked By Historical Accuracy

 Anne and her sister Mary are invited to court after their father schemes to make Anne Henry's mistress, but Henry is initially taken with the already-wed Mary.
 After she gives birth to his illegitimate son, the family's status improves.
 When Mary interferes in Anne's own love life, Anne endeavors to get her revenge by cozying up to Henry with the promise of a proper heir.
 She manipulates Henry into divorcing Queen Catherine and breaking from the Catholic Church, but her marriage is a prison of her own making and ultimately her death sentence.

-Many viewers will already know it's true that Henry left Catherine and England left the Catholic Church for Anne, but it's also true that Mary Boleyn slept with Henry and that Anne and George were accused of incest.
+Many viewers will already know it's true that Henry left Catherine and England left the Catholic Church for Anne, but it's also true that Mary Boleyn slept with Henry and that Anne and George were accused of an inappropriate relationship.
 However, "The Other Boleyn Girl" often misrepresents its characters' motivations.
 Mary, who was actually the older sibling, cavorted with powerful men, including the King of France, while Anne was more modest.
 Historians strongly believe that Henry's incest claims were merely a fabricated pretense for his and Anne's annulment and her execution, which — in addition to his lust for Jane Seymour — may have been politically motivated.

 6. Elizabeth